 The more involved you get with digital upselling, however, the more you'll realise that its various components have value-adding advantages in nearly every area of your hotel!
-This is what gorgeous sustainable hotel QO Amsterdam discovered when their marketing manager Marlon Roosblad spearheaded their adoption of Oaky and automated pre-arrival upselling.
+This is what gorgeous sustainable hotel QO Amsterdam discovered when their hotel marketing manager Marlon Roosblad spearheaded their adoption of Oaky and automated pre-arrival upselling.

-Instead of only promoting room upgrades and ancillary services, QO Amsterdam looked at upselling from a marketing perspective to create a memorable brand experience.
+Instead of only promoting room upgrades and ancillary services, QO Amsterdam looked at upselling from a hotel marketing perspective to create a memorable brand experience.

 Here are three ways you can use upselling to your marketing advantage with share-worthy extras that set your hotel apart.
 Read to the end for a few examples taken from real customers to get those creative juices flowing.